 To lessen cooking time even more, start out with a smaller size roast or cut a larger one into sections.
 Smaller, thinner cuts of meat just plain cook quicker!

 Boston butt goes by several other names, depending on which part of the country you're located.
 You might know it as pork picnic roast, shoulder blade roast, or pork shoulder.
-There can be boneless or bone-in, too.
+They can be boneless or bone-in.
 For this recipe, I chose a boneless roast.

-Combine the pork rub ingredients, then season all sides of the Boston butt with the mixture.
+Combine the pork rub ingredients.
+Rub the yellow mustard onto the roast, then season all sides of the Boston butt with the rub mixture.
 Larger pieces of pork roast can handle a heavier coating of the rub.
-Smaller pieces can be over-seasoned easily, so keep a light hand if the pieces of pork are small.
+Smaller pieces can be over-seasoned easily, so be light-handed with the rub if the pieces of pork are small.

 Allow the seasoned pork to rest as you set up your smoker.

-The smoked Boston butt should be cooked until the internal temperature reaches 155-160 degrees.
-This isn't smoked to fall-apart doneness, but is only cooked to the safe done temperature.
-Cooked this way, the meat will be tender and juicy, and full of lively smoke flavor.
+The smoked Boston butt should be cooked until the internal temperature reaches just 145 degrees Fahrenheit.
+This isn't cooked to fall-apart tenderness, but it is cooked to its minimum safe done temperature.
+Cooked like this, the meat will be tender and juicy and full of lively smoke flavor.